ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 .. sectnum::
 .. contents::

 Template Haskell is GHC's metaprogramming facility.
-It allows users to write Haskell programs can manipulate Haskell syntax trees.
-These programs are run at compile-time, and their results are spliced into the syntax tree.
+It allows users to make use of Haskell programs at compile-time that can manipulate Haskell syntax trees.
-They can be effectful and run ``IO`` actions or introspect into the compiler state in limited ways.
+They can be effectful and run ``IO`` actions or introspect into the compiler state in certain limited ways.
 These effects are exposed to users through the ``Quote`` and ``Quasi`` typeclasses and the ``Q`` monad.

 These typeclasses are both external interfaces used by users and internal interfaces of GHC.
 This exposes implementation details to users, which makes it difficult or impossible to alter the internal interface while keeping the external interface the same.

-We propose splitting the existing one interface into two, with clear separation between the internal and external interfaces.
+We propose splitting the existing single interface into two, with a clear separation between the internal and external interfaces.
-The internal interface would be part of GHC and versioned with it, while the external would be able to evolve independently and be implemented in terms of the internal interface.
+The internal interface would be part of GHC and versioned with it.
+The external would be able to evolve independently and be implemented in terms of the internal interface.

 We propose adding a new ``MetaHandlers`` record type of actions as this purely internal interface.
 ``Q`` is to be changed into an abstract newtype over ``MetaHandlers -> IO a``. ``Quasi`` and ``Quote`` are to be implemented in terms of it.